-- This can be examined using vibrating 128 Hz tuning fork.
+- This can be examined using a vibrating 128 Hz tuning fork.

-- Please refer to the above mentioned articles for examination technique.
+- Refer to the above-mentioned articles for examination technique.

 - Two-point discrimination

-- The technique is described in the article neurological examination of the upper limbs (link below).
+- The technique is described in the separate article Neurological Examination of the Upper Limbs.

 Examination of the motor system